 Conclusion

 We hoped you found this guide to hiking Sisters Oregon helpful.
-These hikes near Sisters are truly spectacular and are worth adding to the todo list.
+These hikes near Sisters are truly spectacular and are worth adding to the to-do list.

 Interested in learning more about hiking in Central Oregon?
 Check out our full guide to hiking in Central Oregon and the best day hikes near Bend.